rbriggs-cbt/DocuGener/docs/GITHUB_SETUP.md

 Use this description when creating the repository:

 ```
 Screen capture and documentation tool that automatically captures screenshots on Ctrl+Click with pointer highlights, organizes them in a web interface, and exports to PowerPoint or PDF.
-Built with Python (Flask) and Node.js (Express).
+Built with Python (Flask).
 ```

 ## Topics/Tags for GitHub